Lazy Parameter Tuning and Control: Choosing All Parameters Randomly From a Power-Law Distribution: Introduction

 In an attempt to design a simple one-size-fits-all solution, Doerr, Le, Makhmara, and Nguyen~\cite{DoerrLMN17} proposed to use random parameter values chosen independently in each iteration from a power-law distribution (note that random mutation rates were used before~\cite{DoerrDK18,DoerrDK19}, but with different distributions and for different reasons).
 Mostly via mathematical means, this was shown to be highly effective for the choice of the mutation rate of the \oea when optimizing the jump benchmark, which has the property that the optimal mutation rate depends strongly on the problem instance.
 More precisely, for a jump function with representation length $n$ and jump size $2 \le k = o(\sqrt n)$, the standard mutation rate $p=1/n$ gives an expected runtime of $(1+o(1)) e n^k$, where $e \approx 2.718$ is Euler's number.
 The asymptotically optimal mutation rate $p = k/n$ leads to a runtime of $(1+o(1)) n^k (e/k)^k$.
 Deviating from the optimal rate by a small constant factor increases the runtime by a factor exponential in~$k$.
 When using the mutation rate $\alpha/n$, where $\alpha \in [1..n/2]$ is sampled independently in each iteration from a power-law distribution with exponent ${\beta > 1}$, the runtime becomes $\Theta(k^{\beta-0.5} n^k (e/k)^k)$, where the constants hidden by the asymptotic notation are independent of $n$ and $k$.
 Consequently, apart from the small polynomial factor $\Theta(k^{\beta-0.5})$, this randomized mutation rate gives the performance of the optimal mutation rate and in particular also achieves the super-exponential runtime improvement by a factor of $(e/k)^{\Theta(k)}$ over the standard rate $1/n$.

-The idea of choosing parameter values randomly according to a power-law distribution was quickly taken up by other works~\cite{FriedrichQW18,FriedrichGQW18,FriedrichGQW18heavysubm,WuQT18,AntipovBD20gecco,DoerrZ21aaai,CorusOY21}, however again only for a single parameter and this parameter being the mutation rate.
-While optimizing a single parameter is already non-trivial (and the latest work~\cite{AntipovBD20gecco} showed that the heavy-tailed mutation rate can even give results better than any static mutation rate, that is, it can inherit advantages of dynamic parameter choices), the really difficult problem is finding good values for several parameters of an algorithm.
+The idea of choosing parameter values randomly according to a power-law distribution was quickly taken up by other works.
+In~\cite{FriedrichQW18,QuinzanGWF21}, variants of the heavy-tailed mutation operator were proposed and analyzed on TwoMax, Jump, MaxCut, and several sub-modular problems.
+In~\cite{WuQT18,DoerrZ21aaai,DoerrQ22ppsn}, power-law mutation in multi-objective optimization was studied.
+In~\cite{CorusOY21}, the authors compared power-law mutation and artificial immune systems.
+In~\cite{AntipovBD22}, heavy-tailed mutation was regarded for the~\ollga, however again only for a single parameter and this parameter being the mutation rate.
+Very recently, the first analysis of a heavy-tailed choice of a parameter of the selection operator was conducted~\cite{DangELQ22}.

+While optimizing a single parameter is already non-trivial (and the latest work~\cite{AntipovBD22} showed that the heavy-tailed mutation rate can even give results better than any static mutation rate, that is, it can inherit advantages of dynamic parameter choices), the really difficult problem is finding good values for several parameters of an algorithm.
 Here the often intricate interplay between the different parameters can be a true challenge (see, e.g.,~\cite{Doerr16} for a theory-based determination of the optimal values of three parameters).